Summer -- Frequently Asked Questions

 How do you support students who are having a hard time?

-We believe that strong connections help students thrive, so teachers are available to meet with students regularly on multiple platforms: email, video chat and text.
-If students need more consistent and repeated support than one teacher can provide, the Director of School and Student Support will send weekly updates to parents of any students who are experiencing challenges, letting parents know about recent work and what steps can get the student back on track.
+We believe that strong connections help students thrive, so teachers are available to meet with students regularly on multiple platforms: email, video chat, and phone/text.
+We check and send weekly updates to any students and their parents/guardians who are experiencing challenges, letting the family know about recent work and what steps can get the student back on track.
 Together, we make sure students have the resources and strategies they need to move forward in the course.